 Who is your Community Health Centre?

-- We provide care, close to home where our patients live in areas such as Medicine, Family Birthing, Surgery, and Mental Health.
+- We provide care, close to home where our patients live in areas such as Emergency Care, Medicine, Family Birthing, Surgery, and Mental Health.

 - People who come to our Emergency Department are seen by a physician faster than most hospitals in Ontario when they arrive.